nodejs/node/doc/api/fs.md

 ```js
 fs.readFile('/etc/passwd', 'utf8', callback);
 ```

-*Note*: When the path is a directory, the behavior of `fs.readFile()` and [`fs.readFileSync()`][] is platform-specific.
+When the path is a directory, the behavior of `fs.readFile()` and [`fs.readFileSync()`][] is platform-specific.
 On macOS, Linux, and Windows, an error will be returned.
 On FreeBSD, a representation of the directory's contents will be returned.

 ```js
 // macOS, Linux, and Windows